 read-reply report: feedback information to an originator MMS User Agent by a recipient MMS User Agent about the status of handling/rendering of an original MM in a recipient MMS User Agent.

-real-time: real-time charging and billing information is to be generated, processed, and transported to a desired conclusion in less than 1 second.

 recipient MMS User Agent: MMS User Agent associated with the recipient of an MM.

-Reduced Partial CDR (RPC): partial CDRs that only provide mandatory fields and information regarding changes in the session parameters relative to the previous CDR.

-EXAMPLE: Location information is not repeated in these CDRs if the subscriber did not change its location.

 reply-MM: in case of reply-charging the first reply accepted by the recipient MMS R/S (after checking the reply charging limitations, such as the latest time of submission) is called a reply-MM.

 Reporting Area: Service Area for which an MS's location is reported.